 Manni Simon, Class of 2016

 CAMD alumnus Manuel “Manni Festo” Simon ‘16, Music Industry, recently started his own podcast, The Poet’s Lounge with Manni Festo, to help showcase the incredible local “underground” talent he is surrounded by every day.
 Intended for anyone who wants to discover new music and artists, and for those who are curious about exploring outside their comfort zones, The Poet’s Lounge features various songwriters, rappers, poets and comedians that are based in New York, Boston, and beyond.
 With several episodes already live, the podcast highlights these artists’ works and offers them a platform to describe the meanings behind what they do – and many of the early guests Manni met through his connections made at Northeastern!
-Take a listen to some of the latest episodes here.

 “With this podcast, I want to give the feeling that the listener is in a small poetry hall, listening to new artists sharing their work and describing how it came about,” explained Manni.
 “I also want to offer a peek inside the songwriting process and show the little things that go into artistic creation.”